Prag8855/aab/content/guides/blue-card.md

 ### 5. Wait

 The *Ausländerbehörde* must process your application.
-This takes around 6 weeks, but it can take much longer.
+This can take a long time.

 Your current residence permit stays valid until the *[[Ausländerbehörde]]* makes a decision.
 If you don't get a decision after 3 months, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#if-you-dont-get-an-answer).[^20]